SeaHogs/tp/docs/UserGuide.md

 ## Installation

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed on your Computer.
 You learn how to do so [here](https://www.java.com/en/download/help/download_options.html)

 2. Download the latest `vitalconnect.jar` from [here](https://github.com/AY2324S2-CS2103T-W08-2/tp/releases).